What are the top three things I should know when building a site for mobile devices?

 What are the top three mistakes beginners want to avoid?

 Mistake 1 - Forgetting their mobile customer.

-Remember that good mobile sites are useful – they help visitors complete their tasks, whether that’s reading an interesting article or checking your store’s location.
-Don’t get caught in the trap of only creating a mobile-formatted site (one that looks pretty on mobile) because it stripped away all useful functionality.
-Instead, remember to build a mobile-friendly site (one that’s truly useful for mobile customers and optimized for customers most common tasks).
+Remember that good mobile sites are useful – they help visitors complete their tasks, whether that's reading an interesting article or checking your store's location.
+Don't get caught in the trap of only creating a mobile-formatted site that doesn't provide the full functionality.
+Instead, remember to build a mobile-friendly site (one that's truly useful for mobile customers and optimized for customers most common tasks).

 Mistake 2 - Implementing the mobile site on a different domain, subdomain, or subdirectory from the desktop site.